todaywasawesome/leaksignal/POLICY.md

 ```

 ##### Suspicious strings
 This example matches some suspicious string literals.
-These are usually used on JSON or other semistructured data formats.
-In practice, they might be broken out into multiple rules for more detailed reporting.
+These are usually used in JSON property names, or other structured data formats.

 ```
 categories: